sharkcrayon/bitcoin-closure/README.md

 And [here is a list](http://www.theopenledger.com/9-most-famous-bitcoin-addresses/) of some fun addresses to play around with.

+### Troubleshooting

 It can be slow (it takes time for the API at insight.bitpay.com to respond).

 Most errors are caused by:

 (1) invalid input address or

 (2) timeouts (slow internet speeds can result in timeout errors) or

-(2) API rate limiting (the API will stop responding if you call it too many times too quickly, or make the same calls several times in a row).
+(3) API rate limiting (the API will stop responding if you call it too many times too quickly, or make the same calls several times in a row).

 ### Some Thoughts About Closures
 Let **X** be the set of all bitcoin addresses.